fastify/fastify/docs/TypeScript.md

       'H-Custom': string;
     }
     ```
 3. Using the two interfaces, define a new API route and pass them as generics.
-The shorthand route methods (i.e. `.get`) accept a generic object `RequestGenericInterface` containing four named properties: `Body`, `Querystring`, `Params`, and `Headers`.
+The shorthand route methods (i.e. `.get`) accept a generic object `RequestGenericInterface` containing four named properties: `body`, `querystring`, `params`, and `headers`.
 The interfaces will be passed down through the route method into the route method handler `request` instance.
     ```typescript
     server.get<{
-      Querystring: IQuerystring,
+      querystring: IQuerystring,
-      Headers: IHeaders
+      headers: IHeaders
     }>('/auth', async (request, reply) => {
       const { username, password } = request.query
       const customerHeader = request.headers['H-Custom']
       // do something with request data

       return `logged in!`
     })
     ```
 4. Build and run the server code with `npm run build` and `npm run start`
 5. Query the api